 On that momentous day in June 1865, there was an uproar built on daring hope.
 The following year, the tradition was solidified, and song, dance, prayer, food and gatherings energized the newly freed men and women.
 Freedom Day is now the oldest Black American celebration.
 Blacks have endured much through American history, and this holiday observes those struggles while highlighting the tenacity of the Black spirit.
 The tradition must go on.

 Today, many locales have customized Juneteenth while keeping its significance intact: freedom is a right of all people, including Black people across America, and we mustn’t forget.
 Just as we celebrate July 4th, we must acknowledge our independence from the dredges of slavery.

 How will you recognize Emancipation Day?

-As we continue our Centric Commemorates blog series, my colleague Briana Lynem will share her perspective on Juneteenth.
+As we continue our Centric Commemorates blog series, my former colleague and Centric Alumni Briana Lynem will share her perspective on Juneteenth.

 — Introduction by Briana Johnson-Sims